Intussusception - Quick Consult

 • Maintain a high index of suspicion for intussusception in this age group.

 • The initial presenting sign may be lethargy or altered consciousness alone.
-Thus intussusception is often confused with sepsis.
+Thus, intussusception is often confused with sepsis.

 • Intussusception should be considered in the evaluation of lethargy or altered consciousness, especially in infants.

-• Prior to the air contrast enema study the patient should be stabilized and prepped for surgery in the event surgery becomes necessary.
+• Prior to the air contrast enema study, the patient should be stabilized and prepped for surgery in the event surgery becomes necessary.
 The surgical team should be notified before the enema is performed.

 • Approximately 33% of patients do not pass blood or mucus or develop an abdominal mass.